 At White House, Jordan king to present Arabs' view on peace

-In this Monday, March 27, 2017 file photo, Saudi Arabia's King Salman, left, rides in a vintage Mercedes with Jordan's King Abdullah II in Amman Jordan.
-Jordan's King Abdullah II will be able to deliver an Arab consensus on Mideast peace when he meets President Donald Trump on Wednesday, a week after a Jordan-hosted summit renewed an Arab offer of recognition of Israel for Palestinian statehood.
+Jordan's King Abdullah II will be able to deliver an Arab consensus on Mideast peace when he meets with President Donald Trump at the White House on Wednesday, after a recent summit hosted by the monarch renewed an Arab offer of recognition of Israel in exchange for Palestinian statehood.
+Could the revived Arab plan, coupled with Trump's stated eagerness to strike a deal, signal an opening for restarting stalled Israeli-Palestinian talks?
+At their annual summit last week, Arab leaders renewed an offer they first made to Israel in 2002 - recognition by dozens of Arab and Muslim nations in exchange for allowing the creation of a Palestinian state in the West Bank, Gaza Strip and east Jerusalem.

 Discussions